 Peer Review

-• not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any one of the authors, companies, or institutions connected to the manuscripts.
+• should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any one of the authors, companies, or institutions connected to the manuscripts.

 • should give a fair, honest, and unbiased assessment of the manuscript.
 All judgments and findings in the peer review process should be evidence based.